EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test steps:

 6.3 Protect the application's sessions from information leakage.
 Make sure that a session's data is not used or visible by other sessions.

 Test steps:

 6.4 The session must be invalidated when the user logs out.

 Test steps:

 6.5 Successful authentication and re-authentication must generate a new session and session id.

 Test steps:
+1. Log in the system and record the session ID.
+2. Log out then log in the system again, compare the session ID with the previous one, confirm the session IDs are different.

 ## 7. Web Service Serurity